 - Gender and women’s studies

 Examine ways in which sex and gender have structured human societies and explore women’s and men’s cultural identities and social roles in relation to race, ethnicity, sexuality, class, and globalization.

 - Geography and geographic information science

 Geographers ask where things are located on the surface of the earth, why they are located there, how places differ, and how people interact with the environment.

 Scientific study of the Earth with application to anthropology, civil engineering, information science, law, regional planning, and societal issues such as geologic hazards, natural resources, and pollution.

 A traditional study of German providing students with a balanced knowledge of its language, literature, and civilization.
-Students can concentrate in German and commercial studies; language and literature; language studies; modern German studies; or Scandinavian studies.
+Students can concentrate in German studies, German business and commercial studies, or Scandinavian studies.

 - Global studies

 A flexible major that complements existing majors while imparting skills for analyzing and solving world problems.